hiddentao/melkor/README.md

     $ npm install -g grunt-cli
     $ npm install
-    $ grunt <-- this will build the code and run the tests
+    $ npm run build <-- this will build the code and run the tests

 ## Why _Melkor_?